 Beat Saber doesn’t see you facing down a rival swordsman, but its brand of rhythm-action slashing is no less intense.
 As a VR game, it’s utterly entrancing and remains exciting for far longer than you might expect, with custom levels helping to greatly extend its long-term appeal.

 It’s easy to get carried away in the moment or caught up in a satisfying flow.
 Just don’t think about how silly you look while playing.
 And as simple as it may be, it’s still easily among the best rhythm games on PC.

-Doom Eternal might not be the most obvious choice for a list of best sword games, considering that it’s an FPS and all, but its Crucible energy sword is an all-timer.
+Now, we know what you’re thinking.
+Doom Eternal might not be the most obvious choice for a list of best sword games, considering that it’s an FPS and all.
+That said, its Crucible energy sword is an all-timer.
 From the moment you restore the blade to its former glory, it’s clear that the Crucible is no ordinary weapon.

 It functions as an instakill super of sorts that can rip and tear the toughest of demons into gross chunks.
 Honestly, it’s the perfect way to thin down the enemy ranks whenever things get a little too hectic, and it just feels phenomenal to swing, like the ultimate lightsabre.